Dominant Auslander-Gorenstein algebras and mixed cluster tilting: Dominant Auslander-Gorenstein algebras and basic properties

 \begin{corollary} Let $A$ be a dominant Auslander-Gorenstein algebra.
 For $S\in \mathsf{sim}A$, let $I(S)$ be the injective envelope of $S$.
-Then the grade bijection coincides with the map $S\mapsto \top \pi^{-1}(I(S))$. \end{corollary} \begin{proof} By Theorem \ref{conditionGtheorem}, $A$ satisfies condition (G).
-The claim then follows from the construction of $\pi=\beta\alpha^{-1}$ in Lemma \ref{from P to S}. \end{proof}
+Then the grade bijection coincides with the map $S\mapsto \top \pi^{-1}(I(S))$. \end{corollary} \begin{proof} By Theorem \ref{conditionGtheorem}, $A$ satisfies the condition (G), and so the claim follows from the construction of $\pi=\beta\alpha^{-1}$ shown in Lemma \ref{from P to S}. \end{proof}